Subscribe to PHP Freaks RSS

 echo $str; // Output: 346-5654 78-90 3-116

-This task would be made more tedious if approached with the use of a lookbehind assertion (this of course assumes that these individually grouped numbers remain the same in thier respective lengths on a case by case basis.
+This task would be made more tedious if approached with the use of a lookbehind assertion (this of course assumes that these individually grouped numbers remain the same in length on a case by case basis.
 If each group of numbers varies in length on a case by case basis, lookbehind assertions will not even be possible, but would be exceptionally easy for \K to handle).

 To better illustrate, consider the following example: